iswa05/DSMA5/README.md

 3. use the program by typing in the commands:
 - use 'bid <amount>' to make a new bid.
 If no action is ongoing, a new one will start and will be open for 20 seconds
 - use 'result' to query what the current result of the newest auction.

+You can use control + c to kill a replica and therefore simulating a crash